flatironinstitute/finufft/docs/refs.rst

 [DFT] How exponentially ill-conditioned are contiguous submatrices of the Fourier matrix?
 A. H. Barnett, submitted, SIAM Rev. (2020).
 `arxiv version <https://arxiv.org/abs/2004.09643>`_

-The appendix of the last of these contains the first known published proof of the Kaiser--Bessel Fourier transform pair.
+The appendix of the last of the above contains the first known published proof of the Kaiser--Bessel Fourier transform pair.

 FINUFFT builds upon the CMCL NUFFT, and the Fortran wrappers are very similar to its interfaces.
 For that, the following are references: